 This full-time accredited Occupational Therapy Assistant educational program prepares individuals to work in a health profession which helps people of all ages prevent, lessen and overcome disabilities.

 The Occupational Therapy Assistant (OTA) Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20814-3425, phone: 1 (301) 652-2682 (www.acoteonline.org).
-Additionally, the OTA Program is approved by the Illinois Department of Financial and Professional Regulations (IDFPR).
+Box 31220, Bethesda, MD 20814-3425, phone: 1-301-652-2682, (www.acoteonline.org).
+Additionally, the OTA Program is approved by the Illinois Department of Financial & Professional Regulations (IDFPR).
 Upon successful completion of all academic and fieldwork requirements, students receive an Associate in Applied Science (AAS) Degree.
 Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-Over the past three years, SSC’s pass rate for first time takers of the certification examination is 79%.
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA) and is eligible to apply for credentialing throughout the U.S. Over the past three years, SSC’s pass rate for first time takers of the certification examination is 84%.
+Graduates taking the examination within 12 months of graduation have a pass rate of 88%.

-All students must demonstrate a minimum math competency equivalent to Elementary Algebra (MTH 095) to fulfill the AAS degree requirement.
+All students must demonstrate a minimum math competency equivalent to Elementary Algebra (MTH 095) to fulfill the AAS degree requirement as well as complete all general education and OTA Program coursework with a “C” or better to progress to successive semesters, including fieldwork.

 |Prerequisites for Admission to the OTA Program||Credits|